 - If I have been performing consistently well, what kind of merits/rewards can I expect?

 Also, become more assertive at work.
-This may prove difficult for most of us, because we often feel that being assertive may put our jobs at stake.
+This may prove difficult for most of us because we often feel that being assertive may put our jobs at stake.
 But there are ways to be assertive without seeming rude.
-A useful advice here would be to try and study reactions as much as you can so next time you will know what to expect
+A useful piece of advice here would be to try and study reactions as much as you can so that next time you will know what to expect

 We work to provide for our family.
 So when you leave the office premises, leave your stress behind as well.
 Try not to think about work when you are at home.
 Personal time and family time are as important as work.

 Also, never bring your work home.
 But if your job gives you the flexibility of working from home, make use of it every now and then.
 Arrive at work early and leave on time.
 Also, try to start your day with some quiet time at home before heading off to tackle the busy day ahead.

 A lot of times, stress is caused by internal factors rather than external.
 This is because we fail at being realistic about our capabilities and tend to magnify problems in our heads.
 Be assertive and practical at your workplace.